Operation New Life: Background

 In April 1975, as the North Vietnamese People's Army of Vietnam (PAVN) advanced on Saigon, the United States carried out evacuations from South Vietnam, such as Operation Babylift and Operation Frequent Wind for Americans, nationals of allied countries, Vietnamese children or adults who had worked for or been closely associated with the U.S. during the Vietnam War.

 To deal with the refugees, President Gerald Ford created the Interagency Task Force (IATF) for Indochina on 18 April 1975.
 It tasked a dozen government agencies with the responsibility to transport, process, receive and resettle Indochinese refugees, nearly all Vietnamese, in the United States.
 Ford appointed L. Dean Brown of the Department of State to head Operation New Life.
 Later he was replaced by Julia V. Taft of the Department of Health, Education, and Welfare (HEW).
 To finance Operation New Life the Indochina Migration and Refugee Assistance Act was adopted on 23 May 1975.
 This act allocated funding of $305 million for the State Department and $100 million for HEW.

 Nearby countries in Southeast Asia declined to accept the Vietnamese evacuees, fearing that they would have them on their soil permanently.
-However, Governor Ricardo Bordallo, agreed to grant the Vietnamese temporary asylum on Guam, some 2,500 miles from Saigon.
-On April 23, Rear Admiral George Stephen Morrison, commander of U.S. Naval forces on Guam (and the father of singer Jim Morrison), was ordered to "accept, shelter, process and care for refugees as they were removed from South Vietnam."
+Governor Ricardo Bordallo, agreed to grant the Vietnamese temporary asylum on Guam, some 2,500 miles from Saigon.
+However, the Guam Governor had no power to deny the U.S. military to bring in Vietnamese refugees and evacuees.
+On April 23, Rear Admiral George Stephen Morrison, commander of U.S. Naval forces on Guam, was ordered to "accept, shelter, process and care for refugees as they were removed from South Vietnam."

 More than 130,000 Vietnamese were evacuated from South Vietnam by air and sea during the last few days of April.
-A few went to other locations, such as Wake Island, but most were transported to Guam by U.S. and Vietnamese naval ships, commercial vessels and military and commercial aircraft.
+A few went to other locations, such as Wake Island, but most were transported to Guam by U.S. and South Vietnamese naval ships, commercial vessels and military and commercial aircraft.
 A total of 111,919 Vietnamese would be housed temporarily and processed for entry into the United States on Guam.
 That total included 2,600 orphans and abandoned children evacuated from South Vietnam under Operation Babylift who transited Guam on 3 and 4 April en route to the United States.

 Guam had a substantial U.S. military presence to care for the Vietnamese refugees.
 Andersen Air Force Base on the northern end of the island was the U.S.'s biggest B-52 base and Naval Base Guam was a large deep-water port for naval vessels.

-Typhoons frequently impact Guam and the military and civilian personnel involved in Operation New Life feared that a typhoon would strike Guam while the Vietnamese were living in tents and unprotected from the elements.
+Typhoons frequently affect Guam and the military and civilian personnel involved in Operation New Life feared that a typhoon would strike Guam while the Vietnamese were living in tents and unprotected from the elements.
 Fortunately, no typhoon hit Guam in 1975.